NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-08-22-august-sprint.md

 # Frontend-2018-08-22: FEQ August Release

+## [WCMSFEQ-646] Modularize the NCI Global Object

+NCI.js has been removed as a module that assigns several other modules to a global variable.
+Instead, modules are now imported where they are required to better enable dependency management and tree shaking.
+Other changes coming through with this update include:
+  * Fix for the black line that appears under the megamenu items due to pixel rounding
+  * Fixing the broken mobile menu section animations
+  * Fixing tab order of Section Menu button

 ## [WCMSFEQ-980] A White Line Appears at the Bottom (below the footer) of different pages on IE-11

 On some spanish pages in IE only, a white line is appearing at the very bottom of the page (below the footer).
 It seems to be an issue with the <sup>®</sup> and it having a CSS reset style of vertical-align: baseline.
 Added vertical-align: text-top the <sup> element to overwrite this and remove white line at the bottom of the page.
 NO CONTENT CHANGES.